cortes-ciriano-lab/savana/README.md

 --by_distance | When comparing to --somatic or --germline VCF, tie-break by distance (default) --stats | Output filename for statistics on comparison to somatic/germline VCF

-### Tumour-only Mode
-> Note: We strongly recommend running SAVANA conventionally using tumour and matched normal bam files for best performance.
-However, we have developed a SAVANA tumour-only `savana to` mode which can be run in the absence of a matched normal sample if required.
-This will be released soon with release version v1.2.7.
-To test it out in the meantime, please change to the branch [major-release-to](https://github.com/cortes-ciriano-lab/savana/tree/helrick/major-release-to).

 ## Output Files
 ### Output Files SV Algorithm

-#### Raw SV Breakpoints VCF
+#### Somatic Breakpoints

+By default, SAVANA classifies somatic variants using a random-forest classifier, trained on a range of somatic Oxford Nanopore data labelled with true somatic variants (as determined by supporting Illumina data).
+We have found that this yields the best results when running on somatic Oxford Nanopore data.
+The SVs classified as somatic can be found in the `{sample}.classified.somatic.vcf` as well as a `{sample}.classified.somatic.bedpe`.

+##### Somatic VCF

-`{sample}_sv_breakpoints.vcf` contains all (unfiltered) variants with each edge of a breakpoint having a line in the VCF (i.e. all breakpoints have two lines except for insertions).
-A note that the `SV_TYPE` field in the `INFO` column of SAVANA VCF output files only denotes `BND` and `INS` types.
+In SAVANA, each edge of a breakpoint has a line in the VCF (i.e. all breakpoints have two lines except for insertions).
+The `SV_TYPE` field in the `INFO` column of SAVANA VCF output files only denotes `BND` and `INS` types.
 We have elected not to call `SV_TYPE` beyond these types as it is not definitively possible to do so without copy number information in VCF v4.2 (GRIDSS has a more in-depth explanation for their decision to do this here: https://github.com/PapenfussLab/gridss#why-are-all-calls-bnd).

 SAVANA reports the breakend orientation using brackets in the ALT field as described in section 5.4 of [VCFv4.2](https://samtools.github.io/hts-specs/VCFv4.2.pdf).
 We also report this in a `BP_NOTATION` field which can be converted to different nomenclatures as follows: